Lillard has 36 as Blazers beat Pelicans again, 101-93

 Lonzo Ball’s floater pulled the Pelicans within 88-83 with 4:13 left.
 Robert Covington answered with a 3-pointer for the Blazers.

-Williamson’s dunk with 1:20 to go narrowed it again to 94-89 but the Pelicans couldn’t catch up in the end.
+Williamson’s dunk with 1:20 to go narrowed it again in to 94-89 but the Pelicans couldn’t catch up in the end.

+“When you’re struggling that much offensively, your defense has to be damn near perfect,” Pelicans coach Stan Van Gundy said.
+“And it wasn’t.
+We couldn’t get the ball in the basket at all tonight.”

 On Tuesday, Portland trailed New Orleans by 17 points midway through the fourth quarter, but made up the deficit and won it on Lillard’s free throws with 1.2 seconds to go.
 Lillard finished with a season-high 50 points and 10 assists, and was 18 for 18 from the line.